Most Popular Pages

 The Mediation Process

-With the assistance of trained mediators, parents meet together in an informal setting to decide on a parenting plan for the future which best meets their individual needs and the needs of their children.
+With the assistance of trained mediators, parents meet together in an informal setting to decide on a custody plan for the future which best meets their individual needs and the needs of their children.

 The mediators are neutral and objective.
 Their role is to help parents work cooperatively in resolving their disputes so they can carry on with the task of parenting their children.
 Mediation meetings are confidential and no information from the sessions, except points of agreement, will be revealed by the mediators to any other person including the judge.